deliveroo/deliveroo.engineering/sass-css.md

 Try and think *in generalities* when naming.
 Avoid `.button-for-search-filters`, use `.button-tiny`, there might even be one already you can use.

-If there isn't, don't slavishly create another kind of something, work with your designer to try and use existing styles.
+If there isn't, don't slavishly create another kind of something, work with your designer to try and reuse existing styles.

 ## Do not style html elements other than globally